Our SDH Director

 students.
 The formality was the same, but the expectations were based on the self-defense style

-that he was taught by his father.
+that his father taught him.
 He wondered why he was never allowed to train publicly at

 Stuart Sensei’s dojo.
 He spent much time watching the two masters engage in brutal battles